ugr-sail/sinergym/docs/source/pages/environments.rst

 **Weather variability** can be added to an environment using the ``weather_variability`` parameter.

 This feature utilizes an `Ornstein-Uhlenbeck process <https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.710.4200&rep=rep1&type=pdf>`__  to introduce **random noise** into the weather data on an episode-by-episode basis.
-This noise is specified as a Python dictionary, where each key is the name of an EPW column, and the corresponding value is a tuple of three variables (*sigma*, *mu*, and *tau*) that define the characteristics of the noise.
+This noise is specified as a Python dictionary, where each key is the name of an EPW column, and the corresponding value is a tuple of three variables (:math:`\sigma`, :math:`\mu`, and :math:`\tau`) that define the characteristics of the noise.
 This enables to apply different noise configurations to different variables of the weather data.

 Starting with *Sinergym* v3.6.2, the weather data column names (or variable names) are generated using the ``Weather`` class from the `epw module <https://pypi.org/project/epw/>`__.
 The list of available variable names is as follows: